GEIGEIGEIST/TOTEM/docs/buildguide.md

 ![reset switch](/docs/images/buildguide/reset_01.jpg)

-I placed the fooprint a bit more towards the edge, than it's meant to be, to integrate it better into the case.
+I placed the footprint a bit more towards the edge, than it's meant to be, to integrate it better into the case.
 Therefore the tiny stabilizer on the bottom of the switch doesn't touch the PCB anymore.
-Make sure it is aligns with the PCB vertically, so it's oriented correctly.
+Make sure it is aligned with the PCB vertically, so it's oriented correctly.

 ![reset switch orientation](/docs/images/buildguide/reset_02.jpg)

-Than solder the four pins on the bottom to the PCB
+Then solder the four pins on the bottom to the PCB

 ![reset switch solder](/docs/images/buildguide/reset_03.jpg)